5 common MgO board problems and how to avoid them

 Interaction with Chloride Content

-Another notable issue among mgo board problems is the potential corrosion of nearby metal components.
-Some MGO boards, especially those made with magnesium chloride, can release chloride ions over time.
+Another notable issue is the potential corrosion of nearby metal components.
+Some MgO boards, especially those made with magnesium chloride, can release chloride ions over time.
 When these ions come into contact with steel or aluminum fasteners, screws, or frames, they may trigger rust and corrosion.

 Problems in Long-Term Durability